-The purpose of stratification is to increase the efficiency of the school samples by reducing (or eliminating) variability in the sample size for important school reporting groups within each jurisdiction.
+The purpose of stratification is to increase the efficiency of the school samples by reducing (or eliminating) variability in the sample size for important school reporting groups (region, type of location, etc.) within each jurisdiction.
 NAEP school sampling utilizes two types of stratification: explicit and implicit.

 Explicit stratification assigns each school to a mutually exclusive and exhaustive stratum, and samples are drawn with an independent random start from each stratum.
 The explicit stratification variable was jurisdiction (usually state).